pranabekka/pranabekka.github.io/content/drafts/s-expressions.md

 (call-cab (location?
 "Pranab"))
 ```

+Notice how identifiers, such as `draw-cards` and `location?`,
-Notice how non-strings (quoted text) can now use any characters,
+can now use any characters,
-such as question marks and hyphens,
+such as question marks and hyphens ---
-that aren't spaces or parentheses? [^1]

-[^1]: You can actually escape spaces and parentheses with a backslash,
+because spaces and parentheses are the only syntax!
-or using another form of quoting for symbols: `|a (quoted) symbol)|`

 ## A note on idiomatic S-expressions

+Most formats try to put parentheses on individual lines,
+and try to match their indentation, like the next example.
-You should avoid writing S-expressions in the same way as other formats,
+You should avoid that.
-which I'll show in the example below:

 ```
 (